timescale/promscale/docs/docker.md

 **Note:** `db-ssl-mode=allow` is just for explanatory purposes.
 In production environments, we advise you to use `db-ssl-mode=require` for security purposes.

-This should make Promscale running along with TimescaleDB.

 **Example using docker-compose:**

-You can also run Promscale also by using docker-compose.
+You can also run Promscale with docker-compose.
 The `docker-compose.yaml` is available in the [docker-compose](https://github.com/timescale/promscale/blob/master/docker-compose/docker-compose.yaml) directory of our repository.
 You can start Promscale and related services simply via `docker-compose up`.

-For updating Promscale in this method, you need to stop the Promscale that is currently running using `docker-compose stop` and then pull the image with the tag you want to upgrade to with `docker pull timescale/promscale:<version-tag>`.
+**Note:** To update Promscale with docker-compose, you need to stop the Promscale that is currently running using `docker-compose stop` and then pull the image with the tag you want to upgrade to with `docker pull timescale/promscale:<version-tag>`.
 This will pull the respective image to your local docker registry.
 You can then run the updated image with `docker-compose up`.